louiseadennis/bracht/README.txt

 python3 dingstuff_world.py

-TODO: Why aren't care home agents explicitly accepting responsibilities?

-WHAT NEXT:  Need to deal with heirarchies, reasoning about others doing stuff so I don't need to.
+WHAT NEXT:   Need to deal with heirarchies.